Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Discussions

 \subsection{Storage and Performance Overheads}

-Our proposed framework requires allocating application data (critical and then approximate) to first error-free addresses and move forward to erroneous addresses based on the required application accuracy.
-We used a similar approach proposed in \cite{AC_dram}; however, our approach is simpler as the access policy of DRAM and MRAM is entirely different, and we do not require quality-wise erroneous address sorting.
+Our proposed framework requires allocating application data (critical and approximate) to first error-free addresses and moving forward to erroneous addresses based on the required application accuracy.
+We use a similar approach proposed in \cite{AC_dram}; however, our approach is simpler as the access policy of DRAM and MRAM is entirely different, and we do not require quality-wise erroneous address sorting.
 Note that the following strategy needs to be performed only for high-accuracy applications when no more accurate addresses are available.
-For this purpose, a custom memory allocator is required to track the erroneous addresses obtained from the characterization step.
+For this purpose, a custom memory allocator (resource manager) is required to track the erroneous addresses obtained from the characterization step.
 Next, based on the application requirements, it will allocate the user annotated critical and approximate data into virtual addresses using a critical bit for each address.
-Operating systems (OS) usually accomplish the mapping of virtual to physical addresses through a page table.
+Operating systems (OS) usually accomplish mapping virtual to physical addresses through a page table (with the assist of MMU).
 Hence, in our proposed scenario, the OS has to perform this additional responsibility of assigning virtual to physical addresses belonging to error-free (accurate) and erroneous addresses depending on the application requirement.

-The OS and the memory management unit (MMU) require additional logic to implement the proposed addresses selection strategy.